zhaoxuhui/Genshin-Impact-Dataset/README.md

 Benifiting from the large and diverse game world, the sequences in GID also have a great diversity, which we summarize in the following aspects.

 **Scene**
-The dataset involves a wide range of scenes, including desert, cave, jungle, and so on.
+The dataset involves a wide range of scenes, including deserts, caves, jungles, and so on.
 The following figure shows some type of scenes.
-For example, the user can test the robustness of their SLAM with dim cave scenes.
+For example, the user can test the robustness toward low light conditions of their SLAM in dim cave scenes.
 <p align="center"><img src="./figures/fig-scenes.png" width=80%></p>

 **Time**
 The sequences in GID generally cover a whole day, from morning to afternoon and night.
-This potentially enables experiments for SLAM in changing illumination condition.
+This potentially enables experiments for SLAM in changing illumination conditions.
 The following figure shows the coverage of a whole day.
 <p align="center"><img src="./figures/fig-time.png" width=80%></p>

 **Weather**
 The dataset includes various weather conditions, such as clear, cloudy, and raining scenes.
 The following figure shows some examples of different weather conditions.
 <p align="center"><img src="./figures/fig-weather.png" width=80%></p>

-**Visual Challenge for SLAM**
+**Visual Challenges for SLAM**
 The dataset contains various visual challenges for SLAM algorithms, such as low-light, low-texture.
 Sequences of these challenges may boost the development and benchmark of visual SLAM in challenging environments.
 The following figure shows some representitative challenges in the dataset.
 <p align="center"><img src="./figures/fig-challenge.png" width=80%></p>

 **Duration**
-The sequences cover a wide range of durations, from 59 seconds (Seq-042) to 333 seconds (Seq-049 & Seq-058), which provides the potential to test the scability of SLAM.
+The sequences cover a wide range of durations, from 59 seconds (`Seq-042`) to 333 seconds (`Seq-049` & `Seq-058`), which provides the possibility to test the scability of SLAM.
 The following figure shows the distribution of sequences in different durations.
 <p align="center"><img src="./figures/fig-duration.png" width=80%></p>

 ## 3. Downloads
 We upload all 60 sequences and provide two ways to download the dataset: Google Drive and Baidu Netdisk.
-You can click [Google Drive](https://drive.google.com/drive/folders/1ha6UrQTV81JwI_4EBYTam3g1KYAPMosT?usp=drive_link) or [Baidu Netdisk](https://pan.baidu.com/s/17JGY9j_ZGXKJSLJd_MDK0Q?pwd=bsj7) for downloading the whole dataset (about 22 GB totally) according to your network environment, or you can download individual sequences by clicking corresponding links in the following table.
+You can click [Google Drive](https://drive.google.com/drive/folders/1ha6UrQTV81JwI_4EBYTam3g1KYAPMosT?usp=drive_link) or [Baidu Netdisk](https://pan.baidu.com/s/17JGY9j_ZGXKJSLJd_MDK0Q?pwd=bsj7) for downloading the whole dataset (about 22 GB totally) according to your network environment.
+Or you can download individual sequences by clicking corresponding links in the following table.

 <p align="center">
 <table class="tg">